htz-ecust/Semantic-consistent-Embedding/README.md

 This code was tested with Pytorch 1.9.0, CUDA 10.2 and Windows 10.  </br>

 # Quick start
+Download the dataset from https://www.kaggle.com/esathyaprakash/electrical-fault-detection-and-classification.
+Move the dataset to [data] folder.
 ```shell
 python sce.py
 ```